Music Garlic Bulbs for Planting: Spacing, Depth and Care

 Can I save Music garlic bulbs to plant next season?

 Yes.
 Saving your own Music garlic for replanting is a great way to maintain a continuous harvest.
 Choose your largest, healthiest, disease-free bulbs and store them in a cool, dry place until fall planting.
-Selecting the biggest cloves each year can help improve bulb size and vigor over time.
+Selecting large, sound cloves may support bulb development, but it does not guarantee greater size or vigor over time.

 Back to blog